hyperdefined/CobaltTester/web/faq.md

 <details>
 <summary>Why are some different colors on the list?</summary>
 Each color simply refers to what trust level the instance is.
-There is a key at the top of the page of instances and on the instance page itself.
 A trust level helps users know which instances are "good" or "bad."
 <br><br>
 Safe instances are generally better to use, as they don't contain malicious code, tracking, or break the cobalt license itself.
 These are selected by the owner of this site based on the community.
 </details>